-The foregoing review suggests that several factors might affect the innovative potential of firms in particular regions.
+Several factors might affect the innovative potential of firms in particular regions.
 First, we have argued that there is a set of factors that reflect the extent of intermediation (or specialisation) due to division of labour in a region, which works through market activity to induce innovation by firms.
 Second, pre-innovation market structures and the extent of competition any one firm faces, and firms' cumulative learning, are likely to have a positive impact on innovative behaviour.
 Third, firms in different industries may have different propensities to innovate because the technological opportunities available to industries can be quite different.
 Lastly, we argue that patterns of public spending on R&D and education across regional economies might also affect the innovative abilities of private firms.
-Higher levels of R&D might potentially make a larger pool of basic science available for applied R&D in the firm.
-Additionally higher public R&D could have an impact on the availability of highly qualified staff thus enhancing the human capital of firms in the region.

 In line with our central hypothesis, we expect different sets of factors to explain innovation among Industrial Heartland and South Eastern firms.
-In particular we expect to see market and competition related factors identified as important determinants of innovation in the South East while firm and industry specific factors are likely to be important explanatory variables for the
+In particular we expect to see market and competition related factors identified as important determinants of innovation in the South East while firm and industry specific factors are likely to be important explanatory variables for the Industrial Heartland.

-Our arguments implicitly assume that South East England and the Industrial Heartland can be regarded as two distinct regional markets.
+We assume that South East England and the Industrial Heartland can be regarded as two distinct regional markets.
 This seems justified by previous empirical work on regional development noted in Section 1.
 Additionally we assume that SMEs within each region are principally engaged in supplying their own regional market.
 The considerable distances between the two regions support this assumption.
 In addition, Curran and Blackburn (1994:77) found that small firms in different British localities on average sold almost two thirds of their output locally, within a radius of 10 miles.
-Treating regions as regional markets may not be so wrong for our data-set which comprises a sample of small and medium sized manufacturing and business/professional services firms.
+Thus, treating regions as regional markets is reasonable for our data-set which comprises small and medium sized manufacturing and business/professional services firms.